MandaFLORlAN/Frantic/README.md

 ### Connector
 Handels communication between the Player and the Game as well as special Cards.
 Mainly serves so that if the interface changes to a possible grafical interface, the cards and Game remain the same.
+Due to the Idea to add a web version the Player may only communicate by Strings or booleans.
 ### Special Card
 This is the basis for all special Cards.
 Defines that Special cards can be executed.